 What might not be risky on one stage might be on another and, vice versa, what looks rosy on one level might be problematic on another.
 As long as your approach is systematic, you should be well protected without being too strict.

-Data Analytics Techniques for Fraud Detection
+Data Analytics Techniques

 There are different kinds of data analytics techniques that you can use to analyze your data using statistics.
 There is no one-size-fits-all approach, and these should be used in conjunction with one another.